niecogi/pokemon/README.md

 ### Development process

 The process could be summarized in the following points:
-1. Read the proposed requirements
+1. Read the proposed requirements.
-2. Create a series of simple mockups of the contents of the webpage
+2. Create a series of simple mockups of the contents of the webpage.
-3. Start a project with create-react-app & refactor its structure
+3. Start a project with create-react-app & refactor its structure.
-4. Configure the route of the pages, structure the content & create components and containers(pages)
+4. Configure the route of the pages, structure the content & create components and containers(pages).
-5. Create the necessary functions and services (calls to the api among others)
+5. Create the necessary functions and services (calls to the api among others).
-6. Stylize the style of the page (CSS)
+6. Stylize the style of the page (CSS).
-7. Deploy (Netlify)
+7. Deploy (Netlify) & change domain.

 ### Issues and solutions